Things you probably shouldn't do: Bending Mono to your will

 CLR which is then able to JIT-compile and call application's entry point.

-Your Unity projects, however, do not define an entry point (that is to say none of your .cs
+Your Unity projects, however, do not define an entry point (that is to say none of your .cs files have a

-method).
+Main method).
 Furthermore, all your code is NOT compiled into an executable - it is

-compiled into a DLL (Assembly-CSharp.dll
+compiled into a DLL (Assembly-CSharp.dll).

 So where does the executable in your builds